pulimeng/eToxPred/README.md

 1. Prepare the training dataset.
 The dataset contains two parts: the fingerprints and the label.
 The label can be the binary class labels for toxicity prediction or the SAscores.
 The dataset has to be stored in a .pkl file, which is a serialized Python structure used to store many objects.
 2. Train the DBN for SAscore prediction.
 Run the `sa_dbn.py` in the SAscore folder by `python sa_dbn.py -i your_training_set.pkl`
   - The input arguement is the path to your training datset.
-  - The data will be shuffled automatically and split into training, testing, and validation sets (60%/20%/20%).
+  - The data will be randomly split into training, testing, and validation sets (60%/20%/20%).
   - The parameters of the DBN can be changed in `sa_dbn.py` at line 471.
     - `finetune_lr is` the learning rate used in finetune stage.
 Default is 0.2.
     - `pretrainig_epochs` is the epochs employed in the pretraining stage.
 Default is 20.